kazan04/Crypto-Stat-Arb/README.md

 # Crypto-Liquidation-Cascades
 Strategy to capitalize on liquidation cascades.
 ## Strategy Overview
-This project implements a statistical arbitrage strategy that exploits **forced selling events** in the crypto markets — known as **liquidation cascades**.
+This project implements a statistical arbitrage strategy that exploits forced selling events in the crypto markets — known as liquidation cascades.
 These occur when rapid price drops trigger leveraged traders' stop-outs, creating temporary mispricings that often revert.

 > **Core Idea**: Identify liquidation-driven crashes across multiple assets, enter during panic, and profit from the mean reversion.